 If you’re not sure if your child is ready or suitable for Invisalign treatment, read our six FAQs answers about Clear Aligners for teens.Read More

 If you have had braces for a while, you know that wires or brackets could break.
-When this happens, it can cause discomfort and abrasions in the mouth.
+Broken braces wire can cause discomfort and abrasions in the mouth.
 Leaving brackets or wires broken could also lead to less effective treatment, so you should schedule an appointment with your orthodontist immediately.

 In the meantime, you can do minor fixes.
-Here are 3 Common Issues Patients Face When Using Braces and what you can do to remedy these.
+Here are three common issues patients face when using braces and what you can do to remedy these.

 The brackets are the small metal squares attached to each tooth using a special adhesive.
 Sometimes, a bracket could dislodge from the tooth but still be attached to the wire.
 This does not cause a lot of pain, but it can rub on the inside of the mouth.

 Before your visit, you can use a pair of sterilised tweezers to move the bracket and rotate it to face the right way.
 Slide it along the wire and place it between two teeth.
 Use dental wax to cover its surface if you find the metal uncomfortable.

 A broken archwire can be a difficult situation since the sharp end might poke the inside of your cheek, causing your gums to bleed.
 This, in turn, could increase your risk for infections.

 Protect your mouth by cutting off the jagged end.
 Use a small pair of pliers or nail clippers to snip the wire.
 If you’re scared of accidentally swallowing the wire, use a piece of tissue to catch the clipping as it falls.

 When your teeth move, there is always a slim chance of the wire coming out of the last bracket.
 Protruding wires can also cut your inner mouth, so remedy this the way you would deal with broken wires; clip the part that juts out and cover the sharp nub with dental wax.